phnx-im/docs/src/spec/delivery_service.md

 A newly added user has to send an empty commit with at least one of its clients with a user auth key attached before they can perform other group operations.

-* Generally if new clients are added, the adder needs to attach their [encrypted intermediate client credentials](delivery_service/group_state_encryption.md#credential-encryption).
-* The DS updates the public group state according to the information in the commit, as well as the various encrypted pieces of data attached to the message.
-* The DS sends the messages to its local QS to forward to the various QS' of the group members and attaches the (encrypted) queue information.
-* Generally if clients are added or removed, the commit needs to be accompanied by one or more different messages (depending on the scenario)
-  * If a client's client credential or intermediate client credential is updated, or if a new client is added: a new encrypted intermediate client credential (also, the commit needs to contain the add (if it's a new client) or an update to the client's leaf)
-  * If a client's client credential is updated: additionally one or more commits containing changes to the user's EID state (encrypted under a group key, maybe as application messages), as well as an updated, encrypted EID state for the user
-  * If a client is removed: One or more commits containing changes to the user's EID state, as well as an updated, encrypted EID state for the user

-TODO: How to encrypt commits that detail changes to a user's EID?
-They should be sent in the same message as the commit containing the corresponding change to the group's membership.

-TODO: Note that the sender also has to include the signature over the GroupInfo.

 #### Adding new users to the group

-Operation, where the commit contains one or more own Add proposals containing clients of one or more new users.
+Operation, where the commit contains one or more inline Add proposals containing clients of one or more new users.
 The sender has to additionally provide a signature of the user's QS to help the DS validate that the KeyPackages indeed all belong to one user, as well as a timestamp to prove that the KeyPackages were recently obtained.

 ```rust
 struct AddUserParams {